digideskio/myJblog/contents/drafts/English_todo.md

 延緩, delay, hold over

-> the deferred the decision until February.
+> they deferred the decision until February.

 ## suppose